What is the Abundance Pension?

 Address: PO Box 944, Stockport, SK4 9FT

 We encourage you to get free specialist guidance from Pension Wise to help you make an informed decision if you are thinking about making a pension transfer or drawing down.
 Pension Wise is a government-backed service from MoneyHelper giving you specialist and impartial guidance, either face to face or over the phone.
 You can find out more here:

 What are the fees for your pension?

 Fees related to your Abundance Pension are charged by GRSL.

 There is an annual administration fee of £165 + VAT (£198 inc. VAT) which will be deducted from your pension each year.
 This fee will continue to be charged despite the restriction on investing as GRSL will still be providing ongoing pension administration services in relation to your SIPP.

 There is a fee of £75 + VAT (£90 inc. VAT) for transferring money to another pension provider.
 As you can no longer make investments in your Abundance Pension, GRSL is offering 2 fee free transfers per calendar year for Abundance investors.

 There are additional fees for taking benefits from your pension, depending on how you drawdown.
 See below for the full charging schedule for your Abundance Pension:

 Key documents for your Abundance SIPP

 The Abundance Pension is a self-invested personal pension (SIPP) provided by Gaudi Regulated Services Limited, who are authorised and regulated by the FCA (488015).
-Setting up an Abundance Pension involves entering into a SIPP contract with Gaudi to hold Abundance investments.
-Abundance is not a direct pension provider and cannot give pension advice.
+Abundance is not a pension provider and cannot give pension advice.
 Please note that tax relief levels on pension contributions depend on your individual circumstances and are subject to change by HMRC.